nus-cs2103/website-base/admin/common-commentary-fragment.md

 <!-- ------------------------------------------------------------------------------------------------------ -->
 <div id="{{ slugify("RCS: Branching") }}">

 Let's learn about a few more Git techniques, starting with branching.
-Although these techniques are not really needed for the iP, we force you to use them in the iP so that you have more time to practice them before they are really needed in the tP.
+Although these techniques are not really needed for the iP, we reuire you to use them in the iP so that you have more time to practice them before they are really needed in the tP.
 </div>
 <!-- ------------------------------------------------------------------------------------------------------ -->
 <div id="{{ slugify("RCS: Merge Conflicts") }}">